Updated 21 June 2021

 - Is it a crime?
 You must report it to the police

-- Is it anti-social behaviour?
+- Is it ASB?
 Please see table below

-- Is it inconsiderate behaviour?
+- Is it inconsiderate or human behaviour that you find displeasing?
 Please see section entitled “Not anti-social behaviour” on table below.

 Serious anti-social behaviour